COVID-19 update: Another Gordon County death reported

-The 3 p.m. report released Thursday by the Department of Public Health showed Gordon County’s total confirmed cases at 2,871 and total deaths at 55.
-Those figures represent 321 new cases and seven new deaths over the previous two weeks and 173 new cases and two new deaths over the past week.
+The 3 p.m. report released Monday by the Department of Public Health showed Gordon County’s total confirmed cases at 2,783 and total deaths at 54.
+Those figures represent 316 new cases and seven new deaths over the previous two weeks and 163 new cases and four new deaths over the past week.

-Statewide, the Thursday DPH report showed a total of 396,641 positive cases of COVID-19 in Georgia, with 8,569 deaths.
-Those numbers represent 2,661 new cases and 33 deaths in the state since 3 p.m.
-Wednesday.
+Statewide, the Monday DPH report showed a total of 387,9301 positive cases of COVID-19 in Georgia, with 8,471 deaths.
+Those numbers represent 981 new cases and nine new deaths in the state since 3 p.m.
+Sunday.

 Cases are assigned to the county of the patient’s residence, not necessarily where the test or treatment was performed.